jake-knerr/cogent/README.md

 #### One way to lift state up is for parent components to pass callbacks to child components to handle state updates.

-#### Another technique is to use a shared event bus with the child firing a request and the parent fulfilling the request.
+#### Another technique is for child components to call update methods on a service, with the changes propagating to the state's owner.

-Often, using services as an event bus is a good implementation.
-The service listens for requests and fulfills them.
-State changes Are then propagated to the parent, state owning component.
+Services should emit events that pass changed data to owning component, or fire requests to fulfill state changes.

 #### Remember that only the component that owns state can handle updates and pass the values to child components.